 They work with a young person who runs away from care to:

 - listen to their problems

-- work through what makes them run away from care
+- discuss what makes them run away from care

-- be an element of stability and compassion in the young person’s life.
+- offer stability and friendship in a young person’s life

 A donation to Annisha’s appeal could make a life-changing difference to a young person who runs away from care.
 It could mean that they don’t run into the arms of someone who will exploit them.
 It could mean building the kind of happy childhood memories that some of us were lucky enough to have.